SchemaPlus/schema_plus/README.md

 SchemaPlus supports all combinations of:

-*   Rails 3.2 (up through 3.2.14) or Rails 4
+*   Rails 3.2 or Rails 4
-*   PostgreSQL, MySQL (using mysql2 gem; mysql gem only supported with Rails 3.2), or SQLite3 (using sqlite3 3.7.7 which has foreign key support)
+*   PostgreSQL, MySQL (using mysql2 gem; mysql gem only supported with Rails 3.2), or SQLite3 (using sqlite3 >= 3.7.7 which has foreign key support)
 *   MRI Ruby 1.9.3 or 2.0.0

-Note: As of version 1.0.0, SchemaPlus no longer supports Rails 2.3, 3.0 and 3.1, and also no longer supports MRI Ruby 1.8.7 or 1.9.2.
-The last version to support them was 0.4.1.
+Note: As of version 1.0.0, SchemaPlus no longer supports Rails 2.3, 3.0 and 3.1, and also no longer supports MRI Ruby 1.8.7; the last version to support them was 0.4.1.
+As of version 1.2.0, SchemaPlus no longer supports MRI Ruby 1.9.2

 ## Installation